 Don’t add features that create a negative user experience in an attempt to avoid a negative user experience.
 In the moments directly following a download, users typically prefer to explore their new app in order to get a feel for its architecture and try out the various features.
-Immediately and forcibly funneling users into a tutorial contradicts the way most users interact with the mobile app design.
+Immediately and forcibly funneling users into a tutorial contradicts the way in which most users interact with the mobile app design.
 Tutorials should always be voluntary, allowing the user to choose whether or not they wish to engage.

 Front-loading is often the source of a bad experience in the most critical moments for your app, potentially triggering an uninstall before the user has even had an opportunity to interact with the UI.
 This could be a big reason why 77% of users will delete a new app within 72 hours of the initial download.

 Keep App Tours and Tutorials Optional

 Some learn by reading the instructions; others learn by doing.
 The latter group naturally prefers to learn through trial and error, even if that trial and error process is a bit more time-consuming.
 Studies have revealed that learning through experience activates and engages more areas of the brain and this results in a richer (and in some opinions, better) learning process.
-This supports the use of optional tutorials and teaching tools that include demos which prompt the user to perform a desired action.
+This supports the use of an optional app tutorial design and teaching tools that include demos which prompt the user to perform a desired action.

 Bottom line: learning styles differ, so you never want to force users to enter or complete an app tour or tutorial.
 This just creates unnecessary frustration.

 Always keep in-app tutorials optional, with a button that allows users to opt-out at the onset.
 The capability to exit at any point is key for longer tutorials, as many seek help with a specific issue in mind, moving on once their question has been addressed.